 What is the source of information that Cato uses to generate these statistics?

-The Cato Institute uses media reports detailing both alleged and confirmed cases of police misconduct from all available media sources in the U.S. All information gathered is manually validated to determine the credibility of the report, whether the report is a duplicate of an existing report, and how each report should be categorized before recording each report to a police misconduct database for use in our statistical analysis.
+The Cato Institute uses media reports detailing both alleged and confirmed cases of police misconduct from all available media sources in the U.S. All information gathered is manually validated to determine the credibility of the report, whether the report is a duplicate of an existing report, and how each report should be categorized before recording each report to a police misconduct database.

 Why not use criminal court records as your source of information?